-In March, the exchange announced that they are back in business but the website remained in a read-only mode, and users balances remained the same way as they were before the hack.
+In March, the exchange announced that they were back in business but the website remained in read-only mode, and traders’ balances remained the same as they were before the hack.
 This, too, was short-lived.

 The end of Cryptopia Exchange

-Five months after the hack, the exchange has come out to say that it is going out of business as it had recruited liquidators Russell Moore and David Ruscoe both from Grant Thornton New Zealand to liquidate the company in order to settle staff, shareholders, and affected users.
+Five months after the hack, the exchange came out to say that it was going out of business as it had recruited liquidators Russell Moore and David Ruscoe, both from Grant Thornton, New Zealand, to liquidate the company in order to settle staff, shareholders, and affected users.

-In the official press release, Cryptopia noted that efforts to recoup the losses have proven abortive; hence shutting down the business is the last resort.
+In an official press release, Cryptopia noted that efforts to recoup the losses have proven abortive; hence shutting down the business is a last resort.

 We realize Cryptopia’s customers will want to have this matter resolved as soon as possible.
 We will conduct a thorough investigation, working with several different stakeholders, including management and shareholders, to find the solution that is in the best interests of customers and stakeholders, David Ruscoe said.

-An exchange is only secure until it is hacked and the cases of Mt.
-Gox and Cryptopia show that it is not easy to recover from a major hack incident.
+A crypto exchange is only secure until it is hacked.
+The case of Mt.
+Gox and Cryptopia show that it is not easy to recover from a major security breach.

-Just last week, leading cryptocurrency exchange Binance – which is supposedly the most secure exchange in the space – reported a security breach led to the loss of 7,000 BTC ($40 million at that time) and trading activities were suspended due to system upgrade to prevent reoccurrence.
+Just last week, leading cryptocurrency exchange Binance – which is supposedly the most secure exchange in the space – reported a security breach that led to the loss of 7,000 BTC ($40 million at that time) and trading activities were suspended due to system upgrades to prevent recurrence.

-Unlike Cryptopia, Binance had secured the majority of users fund in SAFU, so the hack did not cause any severe damage to the exchange.
+Unlike Cryptopia, Binance had secured the majority of user funds in SAFU, so the hack did not cause any severe damage to the exchange.